Learning to Counterfactually Explain Recommendations: Methodology

 We experiment with different representations of $D_u$, for example DeepSets~\cite{zaheer2017deep} (one can view this sum of embeddings as DeepSets with identity mapping), and find this simple method works well.
 See Section~\ref{subsec:abla} for the related ablation studies.

-\para{Surrogate Model Choice.} Technically speaking, the surrogate model can be any regression or classification model.
+\para{Choosing Surrogate Models.} Technically speaking, the surrogate model can be any regression or classification model.
 We choose LASSO~\cite{tibshirani2011regression} and a simple 3-layer MLP for regression and logistic regression and the same MLP architecture for classification.
 We empirically find that those simple models outperform deep and complex models (in terms of the generated explanation's ability to satisfy the counterfactual definition).
 See Section~\ref{subsec:abla} for related ablation studies.